-The Center for Workforce & Community Education occasionally receives requests to enroll in noncredit classes from potential students who are less than 18 years of age or from their parents.
-These individuals may enroll in noncredit classes at Germanna Community College provided both the parent or guardian and the student sign a letter indicating they both understand and acknowledge:
+The Center for Workforce & Community Education occasionally receives requests for students under 18 years of age to enroll in Workforce classes.
+These students may enroll in Workforce classes provided both the parent or guardian and the student sign a letter indicating they both understand and acknowledge:

-- The student will be in a class intended for adults. - Any behavior that is not that of a responsible adult may result in the student being asked to leave the class and the campus. - Full payment of tuition and any fees must be made at the time of registration.
+- The student will be in a class intended for adults. - Any behavior that is not that of a responsible adult may result in the student being asked to leave the class and the campus. - Full payment of tuition and fees must be made at the time of registration.

 The Center for Workforce & Community Education retains the option of denying enrollment to students younger than 18 in courses the College deems potentially hazardous, unsafe, or otherwise inappropriate for minors.
-Minors are not eligible to enroll in noncredit classes that are also offered as credit classes.
+Minors are not eligible to enroll in noncredit Workforce classes that are also offered as credit classes.
 Motorcycle safety classes are open to students who hold either a valid learner's driving permit or a valid driver's license.
-Workforce health care classes may have specific sets of application and admission processes.
+Workforce health care classes may have specific application and admission processes.